Frequently Asked Questions

 Securities Lending

-Do I need to notify changes in my shareholding according to the requirement in the Companies Act if I am a substantial shareholder participating in securities lending program?
+Do I need to notify changes in my shareholding according to the requirements in the Companies Act and Securities and Futures Act, if I am a substantial shareholder participating in securities lending?

-With effect from 1 April 2004, substantial shareholders who take part in securities lending transactions are exempted from the substantial shareholding notification requirements under the Companies Act.
-However, if you are a director of the company, according to the Companies Act section 165 and 166, you will need to disclose any change in interest in your securities in the company within 2 business days after the change in interest.
+Substantial shareholders who take part in securities lending arrangements are exempt from the substantial shareholding notification requirements under the Securities and Futures Act subject to certain conditions.
+However, if you are a director of a listed company, in accordance with the Securities and Futures Act you will need to disclose any change in your interest in the securities of the company within 2 business days of the change in interest.
 Do consult your professional adviser on your legal reporting obligations.

 Other faq that might help you